darrenldl/ocaml-SeqBox/README.md

     - the entire sbx container is scanned using alignment of 512 bytes, 512 is used as it is the largest common divisor of 512(block size for version 1) and 4096(block size for version 3)
     - if there is any valid metadata block in sbx container, then the first one will be used as reference block
     - else the first valid data block will be used as reference block
-  2. Scan for valid blocks from start of sbx container to decode and output
+  2. Scan for valid blocks from start of sbx container to decode and output using reference block's block size as alignment
     - if a block is invalid, nothing is done
     - if a block is valid, and is a metadata block, nothing is done
     - if a block is valid, and is a data block, then it will be written to the writepos at output file, where writepos = (sequence number - 1) * block size of reference block in bytes